marnaed/WAPA_policy/README.md

 # WAPA policy: A Microarchitecture- and Workload-Agnostic Universal SMT Scheduler

 This repository contains the C++ implementation of the **WAPA policy**.
-WAPA is a T2C allocation policy for SMT processors grounded in Optimal Transport theory.
+WAPA is a T2C allocation policy for SMT processors grounded in Optimal Transport theory [[1]](https://dl.acm.org/doi/10.1007/978-3-031-99854-6_16).

 ## ⚠️ Important Implementation Note